phdguigui/GITorrent/README.md

 > ⚠️ **Attention:**
 > This project is experimental, for educational purposes, and inspired by the BitTorrent protocol.
 ---

+### Developed by Guilherme Siedschlag and Isabela Pietschmann

+---
 # 🚀 GITorrent - Protocolo P2P Inspirado no BitTorrent (Versão em Português) 🇧🇷